 Visit the new ecopower® microCHP product website at

-The ecopwer® microCHP was on display at the
+The energy efficient ecopower® microCHP was on display at the

-Two ecopower® microCHP units provided heat and electricity.
+The ecopower® microCHP simultaneously provides heat and electricity.
 Below, the unit shown in an earlier show.

 ecopower® Novel Car Wash Installation